PHM 838 - Pharmacogenomics*

 extraction of human variants

-- Knowledge of general principles of pharmacology, physiology,
+- Knowledge of general principles of pharmacology, physiology, and genetics.

 Successful completion of this course will count as 2 credits of science elective toward the MS degree.